awsdocs/amazon-ecs-developer-guide/doc_source/using_efs.md

    ```
 **Note**
 If you receive an error while running the above command, examine your `/etc/fstab` file for problems\.
 If necessary, restore it with the backup that you created earlier\.

-1. Restart Docker so that it can see the new file system\.
-The following commands apply to the Amazon ECS–optimized AMI\.
-If you are using a different operating system, adjust the commands accordingly\.
-**Note**
-These commands stop all containers that are running on the container instance\.

-   1. Stop the Amazon ECS container agent\.

-      ```
-      sudo stop ecs
-      ```

-   1. Restart the Docker daemon\.

-      ```
-      sudo service docker restart
-      ```

-   1. Start the Amazon ECS container agent\.

-      ```
-      sudo start ecs
-      ```

 **Bootstrap an instance to use Amazon EFS with user data**